barryclark/jekyll-now/_posts/2017/2017-02-26-Villages-of-Valeria-Review.md

 <h2>Perspective</h2>

 My 3 oldest kids and I *loved* Villages of Valeria.
 The combination of managing resources, choosing what action to take during a round, choosing if you're going to take a *Follow* actions during another player's turn, and choosing when to snag the right adventure just felt so perfectly balanced and streamlined.
-Never one during play did anything feel the least big clunky or out of place.
+Never once during play did anything feel the least big clunky or out of place.

 Sometimes a game just hits all the right buttons.
 Between the size of the game, the colorful artwork, simple rules, and excellent gameplay, Villages of Valeria is one of those games that I feel will be played by my family for years to come.
 With the sheer amount of games coming through the door, it's rare for a game to really strike such a cord with us that I can say with certainty that it's one that will stand the test of time.